 Our youngest son has cerebral palsy, epilepsy, vision impairment, developmental delay and is fed by a g-tube.
 He was born in Ethiopia and we adopted him after his first adoptive family chose not to keep him.
 We were told he would likely never even be able to sit up, and now he walks, climbs, signs, says some words, and daily amazes us with his determination and beautiful spirit.
-He is a huge inspiration to me.
+Our little one in China was born with severe spina bifida and is paralyzed from the waist down.
+Both of them are huge inspirations to me.

 I have been a runner since April 25.
 2009.
 I had never run before and was trying to lose some weight and find myself.
 I barely survived a two mile loop and came home completely humbled, and yet also inspired and excited.
 Since that very first run I have been hooked.
 I went back out the next day and the next day, and before long I could run that two mile loop.
 Then I ran further.
 Then I ran faster.
 Then I started racing and realized that not only did I like it, but I was kind of good at it!
 I lost over 75lbs and have become a healthier, happier and more confident person.